archbardinexile/BGCL/DM-notes.md

 > *Lenna Madizos* was recalled from the Manyshells.
 Church clerics and paladins were sent in her place.
 She discovered the Church was requisitioning vast amounts of basilisk venom in preparation for a confrontation with Mallia. *Subira* tracked the venom to Rose Merryn’s Pre-Loved Goods in *Runnelstone*, a CSCA-occupied island close to *Mallia*.

-Rose was smuggling the venom on behalf of the Church.
-She and Subira were captured by *Bhaldrom Anchorheart* during a pirate raid.
-The pirates destroyed the venom on orders from Queen Vasilissa.
+*Elyse* asked *Rose* to smuggle the basilisk venom in order to discover the CSCA's plans.
+Rose and *Subira* were captured by *Bhaldrom Anchorheart* during a pirate raid.
+The pirates set Runnelstone alight on the 23rd Inceptum as a distraction while they destroyed Rose's shop and the venom (the attack was ordered by Queen *Vasilissa*, in league with Anchorheart).

-The 6oS must track down the *Wrath of Umberlee* with the help of *Elyse*.
+Anchorheart used his Tempest powers to conceal his attacking fleet in fog.
+The 6oS must track down the *Wrath of Umberlee* with the help of *Elyse* on the FTN Marley.

 Rumours suggest Anchorheart is looking for the stolen submarine to add to his fleet.
 Hence, *ABC* is posing as one of Anchorheart's crew.
+Tracking markers include:

+- Plundered CSCA vessels that contain loot and bodies of slaughtered crewmembers
+- Weather reports of sudden gusts and fog (ask Daniel the meteorologist on his island)

+Use **At Sea** encounter tables.

-Plundered CSCA vessels can be found in the Wrath's wake.
+The Wrath of Umberlee can be found sailing for the *Farwest Archipelago*.
+- If found at sea, the 6oS may choose to tail or attack.
+Anchorheart may recognise the Marley and threaten Elyse.
+- If successfully tailed or found at the Archipelago, Anchorheart prepares a raid on the Crosscut Circle base.

 Anchorheart ordered Guy to retrieve the triple-barrelled gemlock rifle from Caelum's Landing, having made a deal with Queen *Vasilissa*.
-He offers the Queen gemlock weapons and in exchange the Mallians force the CSCA out of the Manyshells.
+He offers the Queen gemlock weapons, in exchange the Mallians force the CSCA out of the Manyshells.

 - If **Guy** chooses to join Anchorheart, he must hand over the rifle.
-  - The 6oS will join Anchorheart's fleet and attack the CSCA bank at *Sullivanton*.
+  - The 6oS will join Anchorheart's fleet and attack the CSCA bank at *Sullivanwick*.
   - The 6oS will help Anchorheart track down the submarine.
 - If **Guy** refuses to join Anchorheart, he will threaten to kill *Subira*.
   - The execution fails due to damp powder.
 The powder monkey, ABC, reveals herself and joins the battle.

+A whale singing Lydia's song will lead the 6oS to another pillar underwater.

 ### Project Abyss

 > *Naal* was picked by the Grand Inquisitor to join the *Crosscut Circle* undercover due to his closeness with *Camren de Villeneuve*.
 The Grand Herald was told to announce Naal's dismissal but refused.
 Now Camren has been arrested, Naal accompanies *Vetra* as she steals the submarine and flees to the Manyshells.

 The Circle continue construction of the submarine hidden in the *Farwest Archipelago*.
 Vetra wants to recover the body of Tenebrae (*Arzhang*) from *Mundi Eversor* in the *Vena Trench*.
 She intends to revive him to prove that Caelum created the Miasma.
 The submarine may be attacked by triton from *Abyssus* on its journey.

+The 6oS cannot reveal that the body inside Eversor is not Tenebrae, lest they break their oath.

+The Circle will defend their base long enough to force Anchorheart into retreat.

 ---